Sky-image-based solar forecasting using deep learning with multi-location data: training models locally, globally or via transfer learning?: Methodology

 \section{Methodology}

 The specific solar forecasting task tackled in this study is to predict 15-min-ahead PV power output or GHI values based on the three datasets described in Section \ref{sec:dataset}.
 Two different deep learning models utilized by the two teams are presented in this section, including the model architectures and training details, meanwhile, the metrics used to evaluate the performance of the models are also described.
-It should be noted that, we do not focus on comparing the performance of different architectures in this study, rather we use it as a way to avoid any bias caused by different architectural setups.
+It should be noted that, we do not focus on developing new solar forecasting methods in this study, rather we mainly focus on comparing the effectiveness of different model training strategies based on published solar forecasting models, namely, SUNSET \cite{Sun2019} and ConvLSTM \cite{palettaBenchmarkingDeepLearning2021}, which have already been compared with existing methods in the published articles.
+We thus refer the readers to these two published articles for more details in terms of methodology comparison with existing methods.
+Meanwhile, to avoid the bias caused by particular model architectures and ensure the reliability of the results for understanding the impact of diverse training data, we have conducted most of the experiments in this study using both model architectures mentioned above.